 Purchase a reproduction of this item on VintageMaineImages.com.

-The painting, one of six by George Frederick Morse portraying the Great Fire of 1866, shows the Eastern Cemetery in the foreground.
+The painting, entitled "Looking from the Eastern Cemetery", was one of four by George Frederick Morse portraying the Great Fire of 1866.
+It shows the Eastern Cemetery in the foreground.

 The fire, which started on July 4, 1866, destroyed more than 1,500 buildings, including three firehouses.
-Two people were killed and more than 10,000 left homeless.
+Four people were killed and more than 10,000 left homeless.